 Taking a hit on this CAD/JPY setup was a tough pill to swallow because, for the most part, my fundamental analysis was spot on.
 The combination of poor data from Canada as well as weakening Chinese commodity demand led to a drop in the Loonie and I really thought I was gonna make a killing on my CAD/JPY trade.

-However, the markets were spooked on rumors that the Bank of Japan would be implementing new monetary policy measures.
+However, the markets were spooked by rumors that the Bank of Japan would be implementing new monetary policy measures.
 This sent yen crosses spiking higher, causing my CAD/JPY position to stop out.

 The only good part of this trade was that I limited my risk and took home a loss of just 0.75%.